ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Dataset Construction Method

 \textit{Chart}.
-Chart generation proceeds in two steps: finding suitable chart types and rendering with a specific chart variation.
-Chart types are determined by analyzing the data attributes (\eg, categorical, numerical) and characteristics (\eg, scales).
+Chart generation proceeds in two steps: \yukai{selecting a} suitable chart type and rendering with a specific chart variation.
+First, based on the attributes (\eg, categorical, numerical) and characteristics (\eg, scales) of the given data table, we identify candidate chart types following the predefined data-to-chart mapping rules.
 For example, a data table with one categorical column and two numerical columns may be mapped to a scatter plot.
-When multiple chart types are suitable, we prompt Gemini-2.0-Flash to select the optimal one based on data-chart compatibility~\cite{luo2018deepeye}.
-A full list of mapping rules and prompts used for chart selection is provided in Supp.~\ref{supp:rules}.
-Once the chart type is selected, we choose a specific variation using an adaptive sampling strategy that favors underrepresented variations to ensure distributional balance.
-For variations requiring additional images (\eg, Figs.~\ref{fig:examples}(a), \ref{fig:examples}(c) and \ref{fig:examples}(d)), we retrieve relevant ones from our curated image repository using the above image recommendation method.
+When multiple chart types are suitable, we prompt Gemini-2.0-Flash to select the optimal one, considering data types, value distributions, and temporal patterns~\citep{luo2018deepeye}.
+A full list of mapping rules and prompts is provided in Appendix~\ref{supp:mapping}.
+Next, we choose a specific variation under the selected chart type using adaptive sampling~\citep{goodfellow2016deep} that favors underrepresented variations to maintain distributional balance.
+For variations requiring additional images (\eg, Fig.~\ref{fig:examples}(a)), we retrieve the relevant ones from our curated image repository.
 Finally, we apply semantically resonant color palettes for chart rendering based on the generated chart titles and subtitles.
-These palettes are extracted from the collected real infographic charts following Liu~\etal's method~\cite{liu2024colorpalette}.
-If a selected palette contains fewer colors than required, Chen~\etal's method is used to supplement additional harmonic and discriminable colors~\cite{chen2024dynamic}.
+These palettes are extracted from the collected real infographic charts~\citep{liu2024colorpalette}.
+If a selected palette contains fewer colors than required, we supplement additional harmonic and discriminable colors~\citep{chen2024dynamic}. \looseness=-1

-\mypara{Layout optimization} Previous research has shown that a compact layout with appropriate white space enhances both visual appeal and data clarity~\cite{coursaris2012web}.
+\mypara{Layout optimization} Previous research has shown that a compact layout with appropriate white space enhances both visual appeal and data clarity~\citep{coursaris2012web}.
 Consequently, we aim to select the template with the highest ink ratios while preserving readability.
 To this end, we first filter out templates that are incompatible with the generated elements (\eg, unintended overlaps between elements).
 For each remaining template, we initialize the positions for the set of elements, optimize the layout to reduce unnecessary white space, and compute the ink ratio.
 The template with the highest ink ratio is then selected for chart creation.